Work is a huge part of our lives. It provides security, meaning and a sense of belonging. It’s part of who we are.

 Iman is originally from Mosul.
 She fled the city in 2014 after the arrival of ISIS.
 Even before this, she’d witnessed Kurds being persecuted in the city, so her decision to leave was an easy one.

-She soon heard about AMAR, and that we were looking for volunteers for the Women Health Volunteer (WHV) programme, so she quickly signed up.
+She soon heard about AMAR, and that the charity were looking for candidates for the Women Health Volunteer (WHV) programme, so she quickly signed up.

 As a WHV she visits people who have been displaced and are living in camps.
 She checks up on their health and provides vital mental health support.